thephpleague/uri/components/query.md

 By default, the method returns all the keys names, but if you supply a value, only the keys whose value equals the value are returned.

+### Query::hasKey

-The `Query::haskey` tells whether the submitted key exists in the current `Query` object.
+Tells whether the submitted key exists in the current `Query` object.

 ~~~php
 <?php